 Securitization debt represents funding secured by the finance receivables.
-For the year ended December 31, 2019, the Partnerships had securitized finance receivables for securitization proceeds of \$81.4 million which had principal outstanding, excluding capitalized transaction costs at the time of securitization of \$70.4 million (2018 - proceeds of \$96.6 million with principal outstanding of \$82.8 million).
+For the year ended December 31, 2020, the Partnerships had securitized finance receivables for securitization proceeds of \$31.0 million which had principal outstanding, excluding capitalized transaction costs at the time of securitization of \$26.8 million (2019 - proceeds of \$81.4 million with principal outstanding of \$70.4 million).
 Securitization debt is recorded at amortized cost using the effective interest method.
 Each tranche securitized under the facilities has a fixed rate of interest.
-The weighted average interest rate on the securitization debt is 5.12-per-cent for the year ended December 31, 2019 (2018 - 5.66-per-cent).
+The weighted average interest rate on the securitization debt is 4.60% for the year ended December 31, 2020 (2019 - 5.12%).

 The securitization transaction does not qualify for de-recognition under IFRS due to the fact that the Partnerships retain exposure to prepayment risk and certain credit loss risk.
 As such, net proceeds received upon securitization are recognized as securitization debt on the statement of financial position and the related finance receivables continue to be recognized as assets.
 In order to protect against these prepayment and credit loss risks, the securitizers maintain a cash holdback account which is held in reserve for the Partnerships.
 The securitizers have recourse to draw down on the cash holdback for any obligor defaults experienced in the securitized portfolio and reduce their exposure to potential credit losses.
 The cash holdback is offset against securitization debt on the statement of financial position.
 Additionally, as further protection against prepayment and credit loss risks, the securitizers also have an overcollateralization component to every securitization transaction.
-As a result, the securitizers have recourse against 100-percent of the collateral, however they fund less than 100-per-cent of the finance receivables.
+As a result, the securitizers have recourse against 100% of the collateral, however they fund less than 100% of the finance receivables.

-Pursuant to the securitization agreements, the securitizers appoint CCMI as the servicer of all retail sales contracts securitized by the Partnerships.
-The Partnerships, the Company and CCMI are subject to certain financial covenants under the securitization facilities, including minimum tangible net worth requirements, all of which were in compliance during the period.
+Pursuant to the securitization agreements, the securitizers appointed CCMI as the servicer of all retail sales contracts securitized by the Partnerships.
+The Partnerships, the Company and CCMI are subject to certain financial covenants under the securitization facilities, including minimum tangible net worth requirements, all of which were in compliance during the year.